CreadDiscans/ServiceDesigner/TUTORIAL.md

 > ![React Native](./asset/img/reactNative.gif)
 > Before using **React Native** element, set the screen as mobile by clicking one of the buttons from the bottom.
 > You can set the screen _to Portrait_ or _to Landscape_ easily through these buttons.
-> Just click the button that you want to work with UI .
+> Just click the button that you want to work with UI.
 > Then right-click and add element and input the name of compomnent what you need.
 > You must input the name in this function also.